 You have to visit Rome to experience this diversity.
 For a modern day traveler, Rome has plenty to offer in terms of a historic experience and contemporary entertainment.

-Make sure that when you visit Rome's beautiful monuments you are respectful, because the Romans take immense pride in their heritage.
+Make sure that when you visit Rome's beautiful monuments that you are respectful because the Romans take immense pride in their heritage.